bikeshaving/crank/website/guides/02-elements.md

 title: JSX, Elements and Renderers
 ---

-**Note:** If you’re familiar with how JSX and elements work in React, you may want to skip ahead to [the guide for components](./components).
+**Note:** If you’re familiar with how JSX and elements work in React, you may want to skip ahead to [the guide on components](./components).
 Elements in Crank work almost exactly as they do in React.

-## Elements
+## JSX

 Crank is best used with [JSX](https://facebook.github.io/jsx/), an XML-like syntax extension to JavaScript.
 It is designed to work with transpilers like Babel and TypeScript out-of-box.
-JSX transpilers work by transforming JSX expressions into `createElement` factory function calls.
+JSX transpilers work by transforming JSX expressions into `createElement` function calls.
 For example, in the following code, the JSX expression assigned to `el` transpiles to the `createElement` call assigned to `el1`.

 ```jsx
 /** @jsx createElement */